 The IT policy was originally approved by the SOAS Executive Board on 19 July 2002.
 Subsequent minor revisions have been reviewed by the School's Information and Internal Communications Committee (IICC).
 During the 2011/12 session a major review of the School's over-arching Information Strategy was undertaken and it is expected that a new ICT/IS Strategy will be approved early in the 2012/13 session.
 In the meantime, the policies outlined below (which have been revised to reflect the current organisation of the School) remain in force.

-Library and Information Services (LIS) at SOAS supports the development and operation of information and communication technologies (ICT) for research, learning and administration within the School and between the School and the rest of the world.
+IT Services at SOAS supports the development and operation of information and communication technologies (ICT) for research, learning and administration within the School and between the School and the rest of the world.
 These policies are intended to facilitate the smooth and consistent running of these technologies which include multimedia, telephones and faxes, copiers and printers, computers and network infrastructure.

 Index to Policies

 - B2 Conditions of Use for IT systems

 - B3 IT Security Policy